nkdAgility/NKDAgility.com/site/content/resources/blog/2007/2007-02-06-some-thoughts-on-net-3-0-from-linkedin/index.md

 ---
 title: Some thoughts on .NET 3.0 from LinkedIn
-description: "Explore insights on adopting .NET 3.0 for new applications, its advantages over existing technologies, and the future of Microsoft’s development tools."
+description: Explore insights on adopting .NET 3.0 for new applications, its advantages over existing technologies, and the future of Microsoft’s development tools.
 date: 2007-02-06
 creator: Martin Hinshelwood
 id: "436"